dscho/pagefind-xkcd-demo/content/comics/2012-1-20-sloppier-than-fiction.md

   Roger Ebert once called you directionless and unwatchable.
 img: https://imgs.xkcd.com/comics/sloppier_than_fiction.png
 ---
-Douchebag with a goatee and a bad haircut: Even though it technically *wasn't* cheating, she dumped me anyway!
-So I tell Bret, and he's like "She sounds just like my crazy ex."
-And I was like, "dude, what was her name?" and it was the *same girl*.
-I swear, if they made my life into a movie, no one would believe it.
+[A douchebag with a goatee and a bad haircut talks to Cueball while holding a drink.]

+Goatee Guy: Even though it technically *wasn't* cheating, she dumped me anyway!
+So I tell Bret, and he's like "She sounds just like *my* crazy ex."
+And I was like, "dude, what was her name?" and it was the *same girl.*

+Goatee Guy: I swear, if they made my life into a movie, no one would believe it.

-Person 2: Yeah, though mostly because of the poorly-written dialogue and unlikeable main character.
+Cueball: Yeah, though mostly because of the poorly-written dialogue and unlikeable main character.